KatrinaTom/CSS-Grid-Practice/README.md

 ``npm install``

-``npm start``
+``npm run start``

-This will open in the browser: Firefox - To practice using the developer tools
+This will open in the browser: Firefox - To practice using the developer tools.

 <img src="screenshots/browser.png" width="200" />